Introducing the financial markets

 How do you trade forex?

-Unlike equity trading, forex is an over-the-counter (OTC) market.
+Unlike share trading, forex is an over-the-counter (OTC) market.
 This means that currencies are exchanged directly between two parties rather than through an exchange.

 The forex market is run electronically via a global network of banks - it has no central location, and trades can take place anywhere via a forex broker of your choice.
-This also means that you can trade forex at any time, so long as it's during trading hours in any one of the four major forex trading centres (New York, Sydney, Tokyo and London).
+This also means that you can trade forex at any time, so long as it's during trading hours in any one of the four major forex trading centres (London, New York, Sydney and Tokyo).

 How does a forex trade work?

-Forex prices are always quoted in pairs such as EUR/USD, which stands for the US dollar versus the euro.
-This is because if you want to purchase US dollars you need to buy them with another currency, like euros.
+Forex prices are always quoted in pairs such as AUD/EUR, which stands for the Australian dollar versus the euro.
+This is because if you want to purchase Australian dollars you need to buy them with another currency, like euros.

 When trading forex you are simultaneously BUYING one currency while SELLING another.